jmcnamara/XlsxWriter/dev/docs/source/exceptions.rst

 .. py:exception:: UnsupportedImageFormat

-This exception is raised if if an image added via :func:`insert_image()` isn't one of the supported file formats: PNG, JPEG, BMP, WMF or EMF.
+This exception is raised if if an image added via :func:`insert_image()` isn't one of the supported file formats: PNG, JPEG, GIF, BMP, WMF or EMF.
 The exception is raised during Workbook :func:`close()`::

     import xlsxwriter